Itegories: Extensive Restriction Categories

-In particular, we can consider the case when we have disjoint joins for the maximal interference relation.
+In particular, we can consider the case when there are disjoint joins for the maximal interference relation.

 \begin{corollary} Let $\mathbb{X}$ be an extensive restriction category such that $\mathbb{X}$ is a finitely disjoint $\perp_0$-restriction category.
-Then $\perp_0=\perp_d$, and therefore being decision separated is equivalent to being pairwise $\perp_0$-disjoint. \end{corollary} \begin{proof} It is straightforward to check that the quasi-projections are pairwise $\perp_0$-disjoint.
+Then $\perp_0=\perp_d$, and therefore being decision disjoint is equivalent to being pairwise $\perp_0$-disjoint. \end{corollary} \begin{proof} It is straightforward to check that the quasi-projections are pairwise $\perp_0$-disjoint.
 Then by applying the above lemma, we get that $\perp_0=\perp_d$. \end{proof}

 As such, for many important examples of extensive restriction categories (such as the ones considered in \cite{cockett2012timed}), $\perp_d = \perp_0$ and so $\perp_d$-joins are in fact strong, which implies that we can build $n$-ary separating decisions from binary ones.
+This is also case for an extensive restriction category with all joins.